PayPlan’s Debt and Redundancy Guide:

-If you’re worried about the risk of redundancy, or have been made redundant, then don’t panic.
-Our Guide to Redundancy and Debt will talk you through what to do if you are in debt and are being made redundant.
+If you’re in debt and worried about redundancy, or have been made redundant, then don’t panic.
+Our Guide to Debt and Redundancy talks you through what to do if you are in debt and are being made redundant.

 - What to do if you’ve been made redundant and you’re in debt:

 - Your rights and where you can find more information on:

 - Consultation period and redundancy selection

 - Redundancy pay – who’s eligible, who’s not and how much will you get?

 - Five steps to get your finances on track